A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Introduction

 \subsection{Related Work}

-{\bf 2D Radio Map Estimation\/} \ \ \ There are many existing works in the literature that estimate the radio map for a 2D geographical region from radio samples collected by sensors distributed in that 2D region.
+{\bf 2D Radio Map Construction\/} \ \ \ There are many existing works in the literature that construct a radio map for a 2D geographical region from radio samples collected by sensors distributed in that 2D region.
 Their approaches can generally be classified into two categories: interpolation-based approaches and deep learning-based approaches.
-Interpolation-based approaches, e.g., radial basis functions (RBF)~\cite{rbf}, spline~\cite{spline}, and ordinary kriging~\cite{kriging}, employ mathematical methodologies to estimate radio maps.
+Interpolation-based approaches, e.g., radial basis functions (RBF)~\cite{rbf}, spline~\cite{spline}, and ordinary kriging~\cite{kriging}, employ mathematical methodologies to construct radio maps.
 Although theoretically sound, they often fail to produce high-quality maps for dynamic and complex real-world environments.
 This is because they rely on mathematical calculations and are unaware of certain critical prior information, such as terrain features and obstacle layouts, which can significantly impact the propagation of radio signals.